Climate Action and Adaptation Plan

 The State of California has some of the most aggressive benchmarks in the country to reduce harmful climate emissions over the next decade.
 California achieved its 2020 greenhouse gas emissions (GHG) reduction target ahead of schedule, while increasing the state’s economy ahead of the national average, showing that climate smart policies can be both good for the economy and environment.
 Currently, California’s long-term goal is to become carbon neutral by 2045.
 Given the acceleration of climate impacts locally and across the globe, there are calls for the state to expedite this goal and lead on the implementation of principles that make California more resilient to climate change, while creating jobs and transitioning to a clean energy economy.

-Online Community Survey (Coming soon): Our Online Community Survey will help us gather input from the community on potential greenhouse gas emissions reduction strategies, mitigation measures, and better understand community priorities.
-Input from the survey will be used in combination with feedback from Virtual Public Workshop #1 to inform the adaptation and mitigation measures in the draft CAAP.
-The survey will be released in a combined effort with Virtual Public Workshop #1, coming soon!
+Our Online Community Survey will help us gather input from the community on potential greenhouse gas emissions reduction strategies, mitigation measures, and help us better understand community priorities.
+Input from the survey will be used in combination with feedback from our public workshops to inform the adaptation and mitigation measures in the draft CAAP.
+Instruction on how to provide your feedback is included on the survey webpage, thank you for your feedback and participation!
+Please visit irvinecaap.consider.it to access the survey.

 Procedural equity focuses on increasing opportunities for engagement and ownership in decision-making, in all aspects of climate action planning, by the communities that will be disproportionately impacted and most vulnerable to climate change.
 Equity is a key component of our outreach process, so we are taking steps to ensure we engage with hard-to-reach groups in Irvine.
 We are connecting with community groups to target communities that are under-represented and may not have been contacted through our general outreach.
 Additionally, we will offer materials in other languages as we coordinate with groups that may need that option.